 The Master of Arts in Human Services

-Beginning in the fall semester of 2012 for part-time, Online Campus students and projected to begin in the fall of 2014 for full-time, Reynolda Campus students, the Wake Forest University Department of Counseling will offer a Master of Arts in Human Services Program.
+Designed for part-time online campus students, Wake Forest University’s Department of Counseling offers a Master of Arts in Human Services.
 The Program’s goal is to prepare individuals to meet human needs through a knowledge base focused on building human relationships, preventing and remediating problems, and improving the quality of life for those who need support.
 The Wake Forest University Board of Trustees approved this program in February of 2012.

 This program builds on the foundational courses of the Department’s counseling programs to prepare human services professionals skilled in problem-solving and service delivery.
 Students will learn administrative strategies as well as program planning and delivery skills.
 The Department believes the Masters of Arts in Human Services degree will benefit the general public as well as graduate students by preparing graduates to serve others on a preventive and developmental level.
 Learn more about the Online Campus Masters in Human Services program.